Bachelor of Science (BS) in Construction Safety

 Dr. Linda F. Martin

 Dr. Linda F. Martin has a PhD in occupational health and safety from Capitol, an MS in Occupational Safety Management, an MBA, and a BS in geology.
 Dr. Martin has 30 years of professional experience in construction and occupational safety and has a strong background in all aspects of the environmental health and safety disciplines.
-Dr. Martin is the current Chief Learning Officer at the Board of Certified Safety Professionals, where she previously served as a two-term President of the Board of Directors.
+Dr. Martin is the former Chief Learning Officer at the Board of Certified Safety Professionals, where she previously served as a two-term President of the Board of Directors.
 She holds several highly regarded industry credentials, such as the Certified Safety Professional and the Certified Industrial Hygienist certifications.
 Dr. Martin is the 2018 National Safety Council Marion Martin award winner for women in safety who have achieved professional excellence in their area of specialty and helped pave the way to success for other women in the profession.

 Jessica Richardson, CSP, CIT is the Professional and Organizational Advancement Manager for the Board of Certified Safety Professionals (BCSP).
 She has comprehensive experience developing and managing occupational health and safety management systems, training, and performance improvement programs in construction & energy.
 She also specializes in instructional design in the workplace and at the undergraduate and graduate levels.
 Jessica has a BS in Safety and Environmental Management from Slippery Rock University, MS in Organizational Performance and Workplace Learning from Boise State University and is a PhD Candidate (ABD) in Safety Sciences at Indiana University of Pennsylvania.
 In 2017, Jessica was awarded the American Society of Safety Professional’s (ASSP) Utilities Practice Specialty Safety Professional of the Year.